qt911025/d20m-srd-zhcn/target/4Future未来/6FutureMutations.md

 Your body or mind suffers from some marked deformity or deterioration.
 MP Value: 4.
 Drawback: One of your ability scores (your choice) permanently decreases by 2.
 You cannot apply this drawback to an ability score of 3 or less.
-Special: You may take this drawback multiple times.
-Its effects stack.
-ACIDIC SALIVA \[MINOR\]
+Special: You may take this drawback multiple times. 效果叠加。 ACIDIC SALIVA \[MINOR\]
 Your saliva can burn other creatures like acid.
 MP Cost: 1.